nolus-protocol/nolus-core/scripts/README.md

 ## Prerequisites

-The binary `cosmzoned` must be on the system path to allow scripts to run it.
+The binary `nolusd` must be on the system path to allow scripts to run it.

 ## penultimate-genesis.sh